-As you know, ramen is a quintessential Japanese noodle dish that is available in various types and numerous flavors in Japan where many regions have their own specialty ramen.
+As you know, ramen is a quintessential Japanese noodle dish.
+It is available in various types and numerous flavors in Japan where many regions have their own specialty ramen.

-New Touch Sugomen is a popular cup ramen series in Japan that specializes in local ramens.
-I love this series because the noodles are not only non-fried with a pleasantly chewy texture, but the broth is also really tasty.
+New Touch Sugomen is a popular cup ramen series from Yamadai that specializes in local ramen.
+I love this series because the noodles are not only non-fried with a pleasantly chewy texture, but the broth is also quite tasty.

-The product line-up of the New Touch Sugomen series includes the below and for those who are interested in this Japanese instant ramen series, I will give brief explanations of each instant ramen bowl.
+The product line-up includes the below, and here, for those who are interested, I will give a brief explanation of each bowl.

 Sapporo Miso Ramen

-Sapporo is the prefectural capital of Hokkaido, the northernmost prefecture of Japan.
-Sapporo Ramen uses thick noodles and is characterized by its miso-based soup.
+Sapporo is the capital of Hokkaido, the northernmost prefecture of Japan.
+Sapporo Ramen uses thick noodles and features its flavorful miso-based soup.

 Kitakata is a city in Fukushima Prefecture.
-Kitakata Ramen uses flat thick noodles and is characterized by its clear, light soy-sauce-based pork bone broth.
+Kitakata Ramen uses thick flat noodles and features its clear, light soy sauce-based pork bone broth.

 Hakata Tonkotsu Ramen

-Hakata is a ward of the city Fukuoka that is the prefectural capital of Fukuoka Prefecture.
-Hakata Ramen uses thin wheat noodles and is characterized by its pork bone broth.
+Hakata is a ward of Fukuoka City, the capital of Fukuoka Prefecture.
+Hakata Ramen uses thin wheat noodles, known for its pork bone tonkotsu broth.

-Aomori Ramen from Aomori Prefecture is characterized by its soy sauce-based soup made with Niboshi dried sardines.
+Aomori Ramen from Aomori Prefecture features soy sauce-based soup made with niboshi or dried young sardine.

 Sendai Karamiso Ramen

-Sendai is the prefectural capital of Miyagi Prefecture.
-Sendai Karamiso Ramen is characterized by its spicy, flavorful miso-based soup.
+Sendai is the capital of Miyagi Prefecture.
+Sendai Karamiso Ramen features its spicy and savory miso-based soup.